 Prices include accommodation, meals, and tuition.
 They do not cover transportation (except for transportation to site-specific workshops).

 There are five single rooms in the retreat.
 You also have the option of being a 'day' participant which means being in charge of your own accommodation and breakfast (lunch and supper are included in the day rate), as well as your transport to the main house.

 We also offer a scholarship place (and reserve the right to offer partial scholarships).
-The deadline to apply for the scholarship has now passed, and we will notify applicants by the end of November.
+The deadline to apply for the scholarship has now passed, and the recipient is poet and playwright Jackie Hagan.

 We want this retreat to be accessible to as many people as possible.
 If you would like to discuss a payment plan, receive crowdfunding advice, or discuss a potential partial scholarship, then do get in touch.

 Book by choosing the option that suits you from Paypal below.
 We will then be in touch with a form requesting more details (access needs, diet, allergies, writing interests etc) so that we can tailor the retreat to you as best we can!

 Find out more about how to get here and accessibility, by clicking the button below: